 Graziana is keen on promoting the works of present composers, and had the privilege of taking part in various collaborative projects and premières of new works, such as Nigel Morgan's Deep Sea Diver (Hull, 2012), Sandy Clark's A Blue Scent Rises (Leeds Lieder, 2012), Alastair Borthwick and Rob Mackay's Snake Lines (from Living Museums, Nicosia, 2014; Hull, 2016), and George Marshall's In Memory (Hull, 2017).
 Other performances include works by Katharine Norman, performed alongside flautist Carla Rees (Middleton Hall, 2017), and works by Dawn Walters (Allendale, 2019; Howden, 2020).

-In 2016-17, she was the holder of the Sinfonia UK Collective's Graduate Placement Scheme.
-She also undertook the role of administrator for the ensemble on various occasions, including the Sinfonia UK Collective’s UK and Canada tours (2015) with Steinway artist David Braid.
-Graziana is currently Podcast and Project Manager at Polyphony Arts, where she supports the management of various creative projects, as well as design works.
+In 2016-17 she was the holder of the Sinfonia UK Collective's Graduate Placement Scheme.
+She also undertook the role of administrator for the ensemble during Sinfonia UK Collective’s UK and Canada tours (2015) with Steinway artist David Braid.
+Graziana is currently Artist Manager at Polyphony Arts, and producer of the Music Works podcast.

 Graziana’s research on music and visual imagery has been presented in various conferences and countries, including the UK, Italy, Germany and Austria.
 In 2017, she was awarded the Emerging Scholar Award (The Image Research Network, Venice).
 As classical pianist, her interests embrace a variety of musical styles, with a particular passion for the Romantic and Early 20th Century repertoire, and always looks forward to new, creative experiences.